Is Baja California Sur safe? (2024)

 ✅ Watch out for livestock

 When driving around Baja, watch out for cows, donkeys and other animals that often roam near the roads.
-Unfortunately, these animals are often left on their own, and they end up wondering around roads, which creates hazardous conditions for drivers.
+Unfortunately, these animals are often left on their own, and they end up wandering along highways, creating hazardous conditions for drivers.

 ✅ Stay on main highways (cuotas)

-For safety reasons, it’s best to stay on main highways as they are better maintained and have more police presence.
-Secondary roads in Baja can have poor conditions, few amenities and poor cell phone signal.
+Drive on main highways in Baja Sur as they are better maintained and have more police presence.
+Secondary roads in Baja can have poor conditions, fewer amenities and poor cell phone signal.

 ✅ Keep your tank full